 Daria's first job was with legendary criminal defense attorney (and "mob lawyer") John Momot in Las Vegas, Nevada, who acquainted her with the criminal justice system in Clark County.
-A graduate of UNLV Law School, Daria won a Dean's Award and edited the Nevada Law Journal.
-A novelist and former journalist, Daria was awarded the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
+A graduate of UNLV Law School, Daria won a Dean's Award and served on law review.
+Daria was awarded the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
 She also holds a Bachelor's Degree and a Master's Degree in film studies from Emory University in Atlanta, Georgia.

 The best defense is a good offense.
 A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state uses to convict citizens of crimes.
 Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure that he gives his clients the most strategic and thorough defense achievable.